-- Description-The type of expansion slots available on the computer's motherboard, such as ISA, EISA, MCA, PCI, or PCMCIA. - Location-The physical location of the system slot. - Slot width-The bus width of the expansion slot, such as 16-bit or 32-bit. - Status-Indicates if the slot is available or currently in use.
+- Description-The type of expansion slots available on the computer's motherboard, such as ISA, EISA, MCA, PCI, SCSI, or PCMCIA. - Location-The physical location of the system slot. - Label-The label of the system slot. - Slot width-The bus width of the expansion slot, such as 16-bit or 32-bit. - Status-Indicates if the slot is available or currently in use.